-Kristen called me to tell what had happened and suggested that I would be interested in reading the book.
+Kristen called me to tell what had happened and suggested that I should read the book.

-As a result of reading “Divine Alignment” I’ve added “GodWink” into my worldview.
+I owe her.
+As a result of reading “Divine Alignment” I’ve added “GodWink” into my vocabulary and worldview.

 4 Things I Learned About GodWinks and Life